IMTREDU/AirBnB_clone_v2/README.md

     * destroy - Destroys an object based on class and UUID

-    * show - Shows an object based on class and UUID
+    * show - Shows an object based on class and UUID.

     * all - Shows all objects the program has access to, or all objects of a given class